JohnGammie/realestate-react/README.md

 # Realestate

-React project intended to be a clone of realestate.com.au as at March 2022
+React educational project, inspired by realestate.com.au as at March 2022

 ## Build